Wuvist/papers/korea/term_paper.md

 The goal of the paper is to show an ability to apply the topics covered in the course to a real-world economy, rather than simply provide descriptive information or a recounting of events.

 The project paper should provide a brief review of the structure of the government sector, including any important fiscal rules:
-* ten years of key economic data for the country’s public sector
+* ten years of key economic data for the country's public sector
 	* including data for the entire government sector and
 	* if available, data for the central government
 	* an assessment of the country’s fiscal (public debt) sustainability